-Retailers shall provide training to their employees concerning youth access laws which includes, prior to the training and prior to selling tobacco products, requiring employee to sign a statement containing substantially the following words: “I understand that state law prohibits the sale of tobacco, smoking hemp or vapor products to persons under twenty-one (21) years of age and that state law requires me to obtain proof of age from a prospective purchaser of tobacco, smoking hemp or vapor products who, based on appearance, might be as old as twenty-nine (29) years of age.
+Retailers shall provide training to their employees concerning youth access laws which includes, prior to the training and prior to selling tobacco products, requiring employee to sign a statement containing substantially the following words: “I understand that state law prohibits the sale of tobacco, smoking hemp, vapor products or smokeless nicotine products to persons under twenty-one (21) years of age and that state law requires me to obtain proof of age from a prospective purchaser of tobacco, smoking hemp, vapor products or smokeless nicotine products who, based on appearance, might be as old as twenty-nine (29) years of age.
 I promise to obey this law, and I understand that monetary or criminal penalties may be imposed on me if I violate this law.”

 For a second violation, the retailer will not be subject to penalty if the retailer presents a copy of the signed statement by the employee who made the sale, along with a sworn statement by the retailer that the employee had signed the statement prior to the sale to the minor.
 For a third violation, the commissioner shall consider such evidence and any other evidence with respect to the amount of the penalty against the owner or manager.

 FDA has a variety of enforcement tools to address retailers who violate Federal statutes or regulations, including civil money penalties, warning letters, seizures, injunctions, no-sale orders and/or criminal prosecution.
 Retailers who violate the regulations may also be in violation of state law and subject to state penalties or other related orders.

 A person who demanded, was shown, and reasonably relied upon proof of age shall not be liable for a civil penalty.